Make Your Logs Work for You

 kubectl create deployment nginx --image=nginx

-To get the most recent logs, or in other words, the latest 15 log lines from the bottom to the top, run this:
+To get the most recent logs—such as the latest 15 log lines from the bottom to the top—run this:

 kubectl logs --tail=15 nginx-7854ff8877-j8f98